Fast implementation of the Tukey depth: Introduction

 \section{Introduction}

 \paragraph{} 0.1 in

-To provide a desirable ordering for multivariate data, \cite{Tuk1975} heuristically proposed a useful tool of the statistical depth function.
+To provide a desirable ordering for multivariate data, \cite{Tuk1975} heuristically proposed the useful tool of statistical depth function.
 With respect to the distribution $P$ of $X$ in $\mathcal{R}^p$ ($p \ge 1$), he defined the Tukey depth of a point $z$ as the minimum probability mass carried by any closed halfspace containing $z$.
-Usually, the Tukey depth function is expressed as
+That is,